lab-brussels-1/Group2-Separation-of-concerns/planning/development-strategy.md

 # CAFE SHOP

-Our group have decided to develop a page for Cafe shop.In our website ,customer can view the menu from a dropdown list , can add items to his/her profile ,can edit the description ,after selecting the item it will be marked done and finally he /she can remove the item.
+Our group have decided to develop a page for Cafe shop.
+In our website ,customer can view the menu from a dropdown list , can add items to his/her profile ,can edit the description , after selecting the item it will be marked done and finally he /she can remove the item.

 ## 0. Setup